alegrigoriev/svn2git/README.md

 which tells the program to add `SVN-revision: <rev>` taglines with SVN revision number to each commit.
 By default, the commit messages are undecorated.

+`--create-revision-refs`
+- generate a ref (symbolic reference) for each commit, using a mapping provided by an explicit `<RevisionRef>` specification, or a default mapping.
+For commits on branches the default mapping is in form `refs/revisions/<branch name>/r<rev id>`.
+For commits on tag "branches", the default mapping is in form `refs/revisions/tags/<tag name>/r<rev id>`.
+Note that if a tag is set on a commit belonging to a branch, a separate revision ref is not made for it.

 XML configuration file{#xml-config-file}
 ======================